-You may wonder a few things, such as:
+You may wonder a few things about mushrooms, such as:

-- What is the use of eating mushroom?
+- What are the health benefits of mushroom?

 1. Fights Cancer Cell Growth